tyler-cromwell/Strutil/README.md

 ## What is Strutil?

   Strutil is a simple string library that I've been using to supplement the string functions in the [C Standard Library][C Standard Library].
+It originally spawned from [T-Shell][T-Shell].

 ***